 Afterwards it’s time to get a feel for Poe’s home, the fictitious croft in the Shap Fells.
 A perfect spot of peacefulness our main character longs for.

 Spend the night at the Shap Wells Hotel featured in all MW Craven’s novels of the Poe series.
 It can only be accessed via a mile-long drive down the narrowest of roads.
 Take a walk in this secluded valley full of natural beauty.
+Feel it.

 Enjoy your Welcome Dinner, go stargazing and uncover the night sky’s mysteries.